Hosted by site sponsor WebMate.

 So, which iPad Pro 2nd Gen model is best for me?

-Just compared to one another, and ignoring subsequent iPad Pro models, choosing between the 10.5" and 12.9" iPad Pro 2nd Gen models may be challenging as both tablets are fast and capable.
+Just compared to one another, and ignoring subsequent iPad Pro models, choosing between the 10.5" and 12.9" iPad Pro 2nd Gen models may be challenging as both tablets were fast and capable at the time they were released.

 All iPad Pro models were created with the intention of being used as a full fledged computer and definitely could serve as the only computer for many users.
 In fact, for creative uses that involve more drawing (or basic image or video editing), and less typing, the iPad Pro might even be better than a typical notebook Mac or PC for those who like the iOS.
 Of course, the cost of these iPad Pro models also rivals a Mac notebook, as well.